 The early stage of gum disease, gingivitis, can be treated through regular hygiene appointments as well as thorough brushing and the use of interdental brushes at home.
 But, if left untreated, gingivitis can lead to periodontitis causing your gums to “detach” from your teeth creating pockets which can get infected.
 Over time, these pockets will deepen, your gums will continue to recede and the bone supporting your teeth gradually destroyed.
 Sometimes teeth become so loose that they have to be extracted.
 Symptoms of gum disease include:

 - Receding gums

 - Bad breath

 - Bright red or purplish gums

 Treatments for gum disease

-Hygiene Your dentist or hygienist will thoroughly remove plaque and tartar from the surfaces of your teeth.
-While good brushing techniques at home can combat most of the plaque that forms on your teeth, it can’t remove stubborn tartar or plaque in hard-to-reach areas.
-A dentist or hygienist can reach these areas and keep an eye on your treatment progress.
+Your dentist or hygienist will thoroughly remove plaque and tartar from the surfaces of your teeth, particularly the stubborn tartar or plaque in hard-to-reach areas.
+Your dentist or hygienist can reach these areas and also keep an eye on your treatment progress.
 You can learn more here.

-Periodontal treatment If gum disease has progressed into periodontitis, it can be treated but it can’t be cured.
-We offer a periodontal treatment plan that can help keep you on top of the condition, halting it in its tracks.
+If gum disease has progressed into periodontitis, it can be treated but it can’t be cured.
+We offer a periodontal treatment plan plan which can help you keep on top of the condition.
+The good news is that you can stop it in its tracks.
 You can learn more here.